 - Motorists on 9th Avenue get the green for about half the signal cycle — and so do bicyclists on 9th Avenue crossing streets with traffic from left to right.

 - But on when crossing streets with traffic from right to left, bicyclists get a green for about 1/4 the signal cycle, the first half of the motorists’ through green.
-This unusually long bicycle green for a sidepath installation with a separate bicycle signal phase is made possible by the separate left-turn lane with its shortened left-turn phase.
+This unusually long bicycle green for a sidepath installation with a separate bicycle signal phase is possible because of the separate left-turn lane with its shortened left-turn phase.

-Bicyclists may lawfully turn left on their green signal but apparently not on the motorists’ left-turn signal.
+Bicyclists may lawfully turn left from the left-side bikeway on their green signal but apparently not on the motorists’ left-turn signal.

-As there is no (lawful) cross traffic during the bicycle green, it could work for bicycle traffic in the opposite direction.
+As there is no (lawful) cross traffic during the bicycle green, the bikeway could work for bicycle traffic in the opposite direction.
 In fact, some bicyclists do travel (unlawfully) in the opposite direction, but they can’t see the bicycle signal — though concurrent pedestrian signal heads do face them.
 In any case, the wrong-way riders tend to ignore the signals.
+The signal timing works unfavorably for them, increasing the temptation to do this.

 If bicyclists traveling on the bikeway in the intended direction (same as motor traffic on 9th Avenue) merge into the left-turn lane to the right of the bikeway, they interact only with left-turning motor vehicles.
 Then the bicyclists can proceed for as much of the signal cycle as through-traveling motorists, and left-turning bicyclists can proceed for longer than left-turning motorists.
 The equal or longer, possible time for bicyclists to proceed is unusual and interesting.
 However, the merge is unlawful because of New York’s mandatory bike lane law and the near-universal law against using a turn lane for through travel.
 A change in the law and in markings would significantly add to lawful capacity and reduce travel times.

 The average wait for a motorist’s lawful right turn from the right travel lane is approximately 1/4 signal cycle (assuming random arrival).
-But with the progressive signal timing, the wait is less in practice.
-As New York’s blanket no-turn-on-red ordinance apparently applies to turns into bicyclists’ right-turn waiting areas ahead of the barriers at cross streets, bicyclists never have a free right turn — they must always wait for one red light or the other.
+But with the progressive signal timing, the wait is shorter in practice.
+Bicyclists are instructed to turn right from waiting areas in intersections line with the rows of parked cars between the bikeway and travel lanes.
+As New York’s blanket no-turn-on-red ordinance apparently applies to turns into the bicyclists’ right-turn waiting areas, bicyclists never have a free right turn — they must always wait for one red light or the other.
 For bicyclists, the wait is 1/2 signal cycle, assuming random arrival, calculated as

 - when arriving on the green, an average of 1/4 signal cycle for the cross-street green.